 The Common Yellowthroat Warbler sometimes nest in the central hollows of the large leaves.
 Sowbugs and millipedes are often seen on the decaying spathes.

-Wood ducks, Ruffled Grouse, Ring-necked Pheasants and Northern Bobwhites feed on the seeds.
+Wood ducks, Ruffed Grouse, Ring-necked Pheasants, and Northern Bobwhites feed on the seeds.
 The Skunk Cabbage is the first pollen source in spring for honeybees.